Explore the growing list of the wonderful people who work with the Gender Institute!

 Dr. Licia Cianetti

-Licia Cianetti is a Leverhulme Early Career Fellow at Royal Holloway, University of London.
+Licia Cianetti is a Leverhulme Early Career Fellow and Lecturer in Politics and International Relations at the University of Birmingham, formerly Leverhulme Early Career Fellow at Royal Hollowat.
 Her research deals with mechanisms of inclusion and exclusion in ethno-culturally divided democracies, both at the national and the local level, drawing inspiration from feminist scholarship on representation.
 She is the author of The Quality of Divided Democracies: Minority Inclusion, Exclusion, and Representation in the New Europe (University of Michigan Press, 2019).
 Her current research on "What happened to the multicultural city?", funded by the Leverhulme Trust, looks at the effects of austerity and nativism on ideas and policies of inclusion in four European cities (see her recent article for Urban Studies).
 She is interested in methodological innovation and interdisciplinary methodologies and her work combines process-tracing, discourse analysis, and ethnography-inspired collaborations with artists.
 She is also an area specialist in Central and Eastern Europe and writes and teaches on the politics of the region (see for example a recent East European Politics SI she co-edited).